micolous/wordtinkerer/README.md

  * Page hierarchy, author or creation date isn't properly preserved.
  * Post categories and tags are not preserved.
  * Importing from Wordpress backup XML (do we want to support this?)
- * Having multiple `<h1>` tags in a post causes tinkerer to crash.
-Should fix our output so that it doesn't include this.

 ## licensing ##